gogo3011/xgame/README.md

-# xgame
+# xGame
-An example text based game on java
+An OOP text based RPG game written in Java.

+###Features
+- A turn-based ability combat system
+- Support for unlimited characters with unique abilities
+- Play against a fellow Human (hot seat) or our super-duper advanced AIPlayer.

+###Goals
+- [ ] Support for full-blown text adventures
+- [ ] P2P Multiplayer